JPatel87/smoothie-selector/README.md

 Here I will identify a user need and run through how this is being met by the program.

-1. User need: To be able to open up the program and immediately be able to grasp what its purpose is.
+1. To be able to open up the program and immediately be able to grasp what its purpose is.
 * When the application is opened up the program purpose is explained in brief so users can easily grasp what the program is about.

 ![purpose](screenshots/purpose.png)

-2. User need: The program is appealing and easy to follow.
+2. The program is appealing and easy to follow.
 * The colours used throughout this program are; red, green, yellow and white.
 This is to make the program look appealing and also help distinguish certain pieces of text.
-* The questions and inputs are styled in one way and the rest of the text in another, this is so that users can develop a familiarity with what type of text is being displayed and whether they need to provide an input.
+* The questions and inputs are styled in colour and the rest of the text in white (with the exception of the recipe name), this is so that users can develop a familiarity with what type of text is being displayed and whether they need to provide an input.
-* Between each key statement there is a time delay before the next statement is printed and there is white space between statements.
+* Between each key statement there is a time delay before the next statement is printed and there is space between statements.
 This helps the user to digest the events that are happening.
-* The text is written in an informal manner to make it easier to follow through.
-* The text displayed to the user is systematic, kept to a minimum and is focussed to make it easy for the user to follow through and keep on topic.
+* The text is informal, focussed and is designed to flow systematically to make it easy for the user to follow through.

 ![layout](screenshots/layout.png)

-4. User need: The program asks relevant questions and eventually identifies a smoothie recipe that meets user preferences.
+3. The program asks relevant questions and eventually identifies a smoothie recipe that meets user preferences.
 * I have conducted internet research to have a look at the types of smoothie recipes that are available and how they are marketed and from this I have chosen specific questions that I believe maybe relevant for a user.
 * There are four questions that are asked in succession to help whittle down the smoothie selection to one smoothie for the user.
-This has been checked and all possible answer choices lead to one smoothie recipe.
+This has been checked and all possible input choices lead to one smoothie recipe.

 ![questions](screenshots/questions.png)

- 5. User need: The program to display all the necessary details of a smoothie recipe such as the ingrediants, method and nutritional data.
+4. The program to display all the necessary details of a smoothie recipe such as the ingrediants, method and nutritional data.
 * All the recipe details that are conventionally present in a recipe are displayed to the user; the recipe serving size, ingrediants, method and key nutritional data.
-* A summary of the users answer for all smoothie decision questions are stated below the smoothie recipe name as a reminder of their responses, so they do not have to scroll up through the questions to find their responses.
+* A summary of the user input entries for all smoothie decision questions are stated below the smoothie recipe name as a reminder of their responses, so they do not have to scroll up through the questions to find their responses.

 ![recipe](screenshots/recipe.png)

 ### Challenges

+1. Code flow

+Initially my code